Introduction to Responsible AI: The CallMiner Research Lab Responsible AI Framework

 As we all know anything “data and analytics” related will take dedicated time and effort by some very specialized resources, typically in high demand.
 Certainly, a big data project like speech analytics should not be expected to be completed as side project in any reasonable amount of time.
 Companies need to be willing to commit specialized FTE hours on an ongoing basis to ensure program success and should weigh the opportunity cost of such a venture.

-Join me and members of my data scientist team at our AI webinar series, Thursday, May 6th at 2pm on how Text and Speech Analytics Are Not Created Equal.
+Hear more on AI and models in our webinar how Text and Speech Analytics Are Not Created Equal.